 How to get here: Make your way out of exit 8 of Sinsa Station of Line 3 and walk straight for about 250m and turn left.

 Itaewon is known to be the international hub of Seoul as shops are opened by many foreigners residing in Korea.
 They have many exotic clothes and fashion apparels imported from overseas, to help you make a fashion statement.
-Some shops also offer in a huge range of sizes to cater to plus-size shoppers.
+Some shops also offer a huge range of sizes to cater to plus-size shoppers.